 (6) Identification and Signature; Paper Size.
 All papers filed with the Board in the course of a disciplinary proceeding must contain the name, address, and telephone number of the party making the filing and must be signed by either the party or an authorized representative.
 Paper size shall be 8½" by 11".

 (7) Decisions by the Board; Quorum.
 Unless 243 CMR 1.00 provides otherwise, a majority of members present and voting at a Board meeting shall make all decisions and the Board shall record its decisions in the minutes of its meetings.
-A quorum is a majority of the Board, excluding vacancies.
+A quorum is a majority of the Board, including vacancies.

 (8) Availability of Board Records to the Public.